aquarial/amazons-game/README.md

 The AI has some interesting quirks.

 The UI is limited, but functional.
-Some improvements I'm considering:
+Some possible improvements

 * 'help' command to list available commands
 * Better cli printing to mention other available commands
 * Alternate move input methods (TUI?)
-* Multi-threaded AI
+* Multi-threaded AI (rayon?)
+* Other heuristics?
+* Min-Max search to more depth later in the game

 ![Screenshot showing color board and row column input](/amazons.png)